Rediscovering Deep Neural Networks Through Finite-State Distributions: Conclusion

 \section{Conclusion}

-Our work was motivated by the theoretical complications of objective inference in infinite state spaces.
-We argued that in finite states objective inference is theoretically feasible, while finite spaces are complex enough to express the data in high dimensions.
+Our work was motivated by the theoretical complications of inference in real state spaces.
+We argued that in finite states objective inference is theoretically feasible, while factorized finite spaces are complex enough to express the data in high dimensions.
 The stepping stones for inference in high dimensional finite spaces were provided in the context of bayesian classification.

-The recursive application of Bayesian classifiers resulted in FNNs; a structure remarkably similar to Neural Networks in the sense of activations (ReLU/Sigmoid) and the linearity.
-Consequently, by introducing the shift invariance property (Strict Sense Stationarity assumption) using the convolution tool, FCNNs as finite state analogue of CNNs were produced.
-The pooling function in FCNNs was derived as marginalizing the spatial position variables.
+The recursive application of Bayesian classifiers resulted in FKNNs; a structure remarkably similar to Neural Networks in the sense of activations (ReLU/Sigmoid) and the linearity.
+Consequently, by introducing the shift invariance property (Strict Sense Stationarity assumption) using the convolution tool, FKNNs as finite state analogue of CNNs were produced.
+The pooling function in FKNNs was derived as marginalizing the spatial position variables.
 The Max Pool function was explained as an approximation to the marginalization of spatial variables in the log domain.
-In our work, it is evident that there exist a correspondence between M-KLD, ReLU and Max Pool and similarly between I-KLD, Sigmoid and Average Pool.

-In the context of classic CNNs, diverse interpretations for layers and values of the feature maps exist whereas in FNNs the roles of layers and the nature of every variable is clear.
+In our work, it is evident that a correspondence exists between $\textrm{Konv}^r$, ReLU and Max Pool and similarly between $\textrm{Konv}^r$, Sigmoid and Average Pool.
+Individual layers were constructed using bayes' theorem but the overall functionality of FKNNs is not probabilistic.
+Probabilistic versions of FKNNs can be constructed by sampling from the intermediate variables, candidating FKNNs as the deteriministic backbone architecture of probabilistic models.
+In the context of classic CNNs, diverse interpretations for layers and values of the feature maps exist whereas in FKNNs the roles of layers and the nature of every variable is clear.
 Additionally, the variables and parameters represent distributions, making the model ready for a variety of statistical tools, stochastic forward passes and stochastic optimization.
-The initialization and parameterization of the model points clearly and directly to the objective inference literature \cite{jeffreys1946invariant,jaynes1968prior}, which would potentially reveal further directions on how to encode the functionality objectively.

-\textbf{Open Questions:} The pillar of our framework is assigning probabilities to uncertain events.
-We directed the reader to the literature that justifies usage of both KLD forms in asymptotic cases.
-I-KLD is used to assign probabilities to empirical distributions, while M-KLD is assigning probability to the true distribution, given some empirical distribution.
-The concentration parameter roughly represents the number of empirical data in both probability assignments.
-The following questions are subject of future investigations. \begin{enumerate} \item The experiments show that using M-KLD as opposed to I-KLD results in higher performance.
-How could one theoretically justify the performance gap? \item Could both schemes of probability assignment be incorporated in the learning process? \item The normalizing factors in the nonlinearities represent the probability of the observation given the mixture distribution of filters.
-Can they be included in the objective to train without supervision? \end{enumerate}